Counterfactual Visual Explanations: Experiments

 For the first example (first row), our approach finds that that if the left side stroke (the highlighted region) in the distractor image (2nd column) replaced the highlighted region (background) in the query image, the query image would be more likely to belong to the distractor class `4'.
 As we can see in the composite, the resulting digit does appear to be a `4'.
 As a reminder, the network was not trained to consider such transformation, rather our approach is identifying the key discriminative edits.
 In the third example, our approach finds that if the upper curve of the `3' in the query image instead looked like the horizontal stroke of the `5' in the distractor image, the query image would be more likely to belong to the distractor class `5'.

 \textbf{Quantitative Analysis.} On average, it takes our approach 2.67 edits to change the model's prediction from $c$ to $c'$.
 Examples with multiple (3) edits are shown in \figref{fig:multiedit}.
 As edits are taken greedily, often the first edit makes the most significant change (second row); however, for complex transformation like $3 \rightarrow 5$ (top row) multiple edits are needed.
+Our approach takes 15 $\mu$s per image on a Titan XP GPU.